CarrotHuerta/simple-upload/README.md

 - Remember that this is a basic example and may require additional security measures and error handling before being used in a production environment.
 It's important to sanitize user inputs and validate file uploads thoroughly to prevent potential security risks.

-**Disclaimer:** This README is based on the provided code snippet.
-If you have any specific questions or need further assistance, please feel free to ask!